-- D_m : is the initial survival draught, in m - FDB_0 : is the vertical distance from D_m to the top of the upper exposed weathertight deck at the side, in m - GM : for item [2.1.1], GM is the metacentric height measured about the roll or diagonal axis, whichever gives the minimum restoring energy ratio B / A. This axis is usually the diagonal axis as it possesses a characteristically larger projected wind area which influences the three characteristic angles mentioned above - GM : for item [2.1.2], GM is the metacentric height measured about the axis which gives the minimum downflooding distance margin (i.e, generally the direction that gives the largest QSD1), in m - I{WP} : is the waterplane second moment of inertia at the survival draught including the effects of bracing members as applicable, in4
+GM: for item [2.1.1], GM is the metacentric height measured about the roll or diagonal axis, whichever gives the minimum restoring energy ratio B / A. This axis is usually the diagonal axis as it possesses a characteristically larger projected wind area which influences the three characteristic angles mentioned above the corner columns, in m

+GM: for item [2.1.2], GM is the metacentric height measured about the axis which gives the minimum downflooding distance margin (i.e, generally the direction that gives the largest QSD1), in m

-- I{CCC} : is the longitudinal distance between centres of the corner columns, in m - I{PTN} : is the length of each pontoon, in m - S{PTN} : is the transverse distance between the centreline of the pontoons, in m - V_C : is the total volume of all columns from the top of the pontoons to the top of the column structure, except for any volume included in the upper deck, in m3 - $V_P \hfill :$ is the total combined volume of both pontoons, in m^3 - V_T : is the total volume of the structures (pontoons, columns and bracings) contributing to the buoyancy of the unit, from its baseline to the top of the column structure, except for any volume included in the upper deck, in m3 - $\mathsf{VCP}{\mathsf{W1}}\;\;:\;\;$ is the vertical centre of wind pressure above D_m in m.
+: is the waterplane second moment of inertia at the survival draught including the effects of bracing members as applicable, in4 I{CCC} : is the longitudinal distance between centres of line of the pontoons, in m

+I{PTN} : is the length of each pontoon, in m

+$S{\mbox{\scriptsize PTN}}$: is the transverse distance between the centreof the pontoons to the top of the column structure, except for any volume included in the $\,$ upper deck, in m3 in m3

+V_C : is the total volume of all columns from the top

+$V{\scriptscriptstyle P}$: is the total combined volume of both pontoons, columns and bracings) contributing to the buoyancy of the unit, from its baseline to the top of the column structure, except for any volume included in the upper deck, in m3 in m.

+V_T : is the total volume of the structures (pontoons,

+VCP{W1} : is the vertical centre of wind pressure above D_m